 Closing is not an easy thing to do for anyone, no matter how good of a salesman they might be.
 But with the right tips and tricks, you can start closing more deals more often and bring more money into your security business.

-In this article, we’ll go over 3 tips that can help you start getting more security contracts today.
-If you like what you see, check out this Thinkcurity webinar - our second one with Brian Koehn from ClientPoint - on "Closing & Proposing.
+In this article, we’ll go over 3 tips that can show you how to start getting more security contracts today.
+If you like what you see, check out this security sales webinar - our second one with Brian Koehn from ClientPoint - on "Closing & Proposing.
 You can also check out his first Thinkcurity webinar here.

 Tip #1: Evaluate Yourself